A Supplement That Ticks All My Boxes — From Healthy Joints To Glowing Skin

 After weeks of adding mbg's collagen to beverages daily, I have yet to find anything that it doesn't work in.
-This is thanks to the taste (the original is super mild, while the chocolate is more flavorful and indulgent) and the texture (thick and rich but not chalky).
-It also dissolves in beverages hot and cold: I've used it to give my morning smoothies a protein boost, add some more cocoa goodness to my hot chocolate, and make my nightly tea a little more nourishing.
+This is thanks to the taste (it is super mild) and the texture (thick and rich but not chalky).
+It also dissolves in beverages hot and cold: I've used it to give my morning smoothies a protein boost and make my nightly tea a little more nourishing.

 The fact that it tastes great in anything is really big for me: It means that taking it every day is actually enjoyable and easy to keep up with.

 collagen+ has made me feel stronger and faster.*

 Since getting in the habit of taking mbg's collagen+, I've noticed that the aches and soreness following a hard workout don't stick around for as long.* Although running two days back-to-back used to be enough to make me sore, I've been able to train three to four days in a row and still feel fresh.
 It helps that my energy levels have been feeling more steady and I'm not relying on the snooze button as much in the mornings.*

 The simple act of taking something with recovery in mind has nudged me to pay more attention to other post-workout best practices too, like stretching, foam rolling, and honoring rest days.
 I've also (knock on wood) finally beat my winter sniffles, and while I can't thank collagen alone, I wouldn't be surprised if it helped push things along.*

 The beauty benefits.*